 Our classic scrambled egg and cheese toast would simply not be the same without the star ingredients below!
 Let's dive into them...

-What is a tartine?
+❓What is a tartine?

 Here's the thing.
 Tartine is essentially a fancy word for "things on toast" in my humble opinion.
 A tartine is an open-faced sandwich that had a bread base that's covered in layers of various flavors and textures!
 They're more often than not, the perfect choice for breakfast, lunch, or dinner.

-Layering Toasts & Tartines
+❓Layering Toasts & Tartines

 The art of making a tartine has to do with the layering process!
 I will usually start with the spreadable or melted component of our toast.
 Whether that's ricotta, pesto, or perhaps a slice of manchego, and add that to the base of my bread.
-From there, I'll add any additional soft components and start layering them together.
-In this case, we're layering the soft scrambled eggs before topping them with fresh dill as well as salt and pepper!
-If you're interested in more of a roasted tomato tartine - head on over to the recipe for this Roasted Tomato Tartine for more ideas!

 Hungry for more decadent brunch recipes?